takacsmark/flask-sql-ci-docker/README.md

 You can access the application on `localhost:5000`.

-_Please note that you need to initialize the database to make your application work._You can achive this executing the following steps:
+_Please note that you need to initialize the database to make your application work._You can achieve this executing the following steps:

 * Identify your application's Docker container with `docker ps`.
 * Open an interactive shell in the container with `docker exec -ti <container_id> /bin/ash`.